j-brady/peakipy/docs/source/usage/examples.rst

         fit_peaks test.csv test1.ft2 fits.csv --lineshape=G

 This will output another `.csv` file called `fits.csv` containing the fitted intensities.
-In this case the peaks are fit to a Gaussian lineshape.
+In this case the peaks are fit to a Gaussian lineshape (in both dimensions).

 To generate plots of fits or inspect them interactively you can run ::